buluma/ansible-role-security/README.md

 For obvious reasons, `sudo` must be installed if you want to manage the sudoers file with this role.

-On RedHat/CentOS systems, make sure you have the EPEL repository installed (you can include the `geerlingguy.repo-epel` role to get it installed).
+On RedHat/CentOS systems, make sure you have the EPEL repository installed (you can include the `buluma.repo-epel` role to get it installed).

 No special requirements for Debian/Ubuntu systems.